DeveloperNate/Javascript-Speech-to-Text-Converter/README.md

 <h2> Step 3 - Getting all Variables from the Html Form </h2>

-I then put all the variables from the HTML form  using the script below.
+I then pulled all the variables from the HTML form into to Javascript by using the script below.
 <img src="variables.JPG">

 <h2> Step 4 -Convert the Speech to text </h2>